 Learn how multirotors work

 No, you do not have to know the details of mathematics and physics behind how multirotor drones work (though it’ll certainly help ).
 You need to however, have a general idea of how multirotors work and are put together.
 You need to know how the flight controller, ESCs, motors, propellers and the frame come together.

-It is important to get used to programming a flight controller (This is not nearly as complicated as computer programming.
+It is important to get used to custom programming a flight controller before getting into drone racing events (This is not nearly as complicated as computer programming.
 Far from it), selecting the right motors, ESCs, propellers, transmitter and frame to make your own custom built multirotors.

 Start with DIY kits and progress into custom builds